“An artist’s career always begins tomorrow”

 Starting art is like starting a diet; you buy a new gym kit…your canvas

-You sign up to the gym, … your new brushes
+You sign up for the gym, … your new brushes

 You sit down and have a cup of tea and slice of cake because it’s all been too much.

 If you think you’re the only one struggling, think again…..

 What are you scared of?

 The biggest stock of art materials are in most people’s cupboards, usually, still wrapped in cellophane.

 You’re so excited to create something and know that it is inside you somewhere but the fear of failure is too great even to make the first mark.